Best MOBA Games for PC in 2017

-The MOBA, or multiplayer online battle arena, is the biggest genre in PC gaaming, if not the biggest genre in gaming as a whole right now.
-The most popular competitive video games in the world (namely, Dota 2 and League of Legends) are both MOBAs, and with MOBAs continuing to grow, people who want to enter the scene may be wondering where to start.
+The MOBA, or multiplayer online battle arena, is the biggest genre in PC gaming, if not the biggest genre in gaming as a whole right now.
+The most popular competitive video games in the world (namely, Dota 2 and League of Legends) are both MOBAs.
+With MOBAs continuing to grow, people who want to enter the scene may wonder where to start.

-The OG.
+This is the OG of MOBAs.
 Defense of the Ancients started out as a mod for Warcraft III, and birthed the MOBA genre.
-Dota later spawned DotA, or Dota Allstars.
-That’s what we’ll be talking about here, as it was the most influential.
-DotA has since inspired a number of other titles, including an official, Valve-funded sequel and the other games in this article.
+DotA later spawned DotA: Allstars, which was the most influential version, and the one we’ll be talking about here.
+DotA has since inspired a number of other titles, including an official, Valve-funded sequel, and the other games in this article.
 Let’s discuss the pros and cons of this old mod.

 - Pure MOBA.
 As the founder of the genre, you aren’t going to get anything “purer” than DotA.

 - Completed.
-DotA hasn’t been updated for quite some time, since its developers went on to Dota 2, League and other titles.
-This means that you don’t need to worry about any big changes to the meta- other games in this list are still being updated and changed, but DotA will always be DotA.
+DotA hasn’t been updated for quite some time, since its developers went on to work on Dota 2, League of Legends, and other titles.
+This means that you don’t need to worry about any big changes to the meta-game.
+Other games in this list are still being updated and changed, but DotA will always be DotA.

 - No more support.
 While this is good for competitive players who don’t want the meta to change, you aren’t going to get new heroes or content updates anytime soon.

 - Overshadowed by its legacy.
-Some loyalists remain playing DotA, but not nearly as many as the ones playing the newer titles.
-Coming into this one now might not be the best idea.
+Some loyalists have stuck with DotA, but not nearly as many as play the newer titles.
+Coming into this one now means entering a small, close-knit, and very experienced community.

 - Costly.
 You’ll need to purchase Warcraft III for this mod, since it runs from that game.
-It isn’t standalone or free-to-play, which can be a barrier of entry for some people.
+It isn’t standalone or free-to-play, which can be a barrier to entry for some people.

-The original DotA’s second lead developer, IceFrog, was hired by Valve to make this new game once they took a liking to the original mod.
-League of Legends released a bit before this (with support from other DotA devs) making these two games the fiercest competitors for DotA’s legacy.
+When Valve took a liking to the original DotA mod, the company hired the game’s second lead developer, IceFrog, to make a sequel.
+League of Legends released a little bit before Dota 2 (with support from other DotA devs) making these two games the fiercest competitors for DotA’s legacy.

-- Free-to-play done right– all microtransactions are for cosmetic items that don’t effect gameplay.
+- Free-to-play done right.
+The game makes money through microtransactions, but they are all are for cosmetic items that don’t effect gameplay.
 No purchasing heroes here.
+You don’t have to worry about other players purchasing their way to superiority.

 - A massive competitive scene.
-The International is notable for regularly breaking all previous records in terms of size and funding, with the most recent breaking $18 million, becoming the largest-funded eSports prize pool of all time as of mid 2016.
+The International (that is, The International Dota 2 Championships) is notable for regularly breaking all previous records in terms of size and funding.
+2016’s broke $18 million, becoming the largest-funded eSports prize pool of all time.

 - Regular updates and developer support.
-Valve is known for taking care of their games in the long-term, and with Dota 2, this shows.
+Valve is known for taking care of their games in the long-term, and with Dota 2, it shows.

 - Fairly dense.
-A common issue with MOBAs is that they can be hard to get into for beginners, and compared to its contemporaries, Dota 2 is easily the most difficult.
+MOBAs in general can be hard to get into for beginners.
+Compared to its contemporaries, Dota 2 is easily the most difficult.

 - Smaller overall community.
-Dota 2 is much more focused on competitive vs casual play, and it shows.
+Dota 2 is much more focused on competitive play than casual.

 League of Legends is a title developed by RIOT Games.
-The original Dota mod was created by Eul, but Dota: Allstars became the popular version created by Feak.
-While Feak later passed on his work to Icefrog, he also later became a part of RIOT Games, and now helps develop League of Legends.
+The original Dota mod was created by a designer known as Eul, but the popular Dota: Allstars was created by another designer called Feak.
+While Feak passed on his work to Icefrog, he later became a part of RIOT Games, and now helps develop League of Legends.

 - Fast-paced gameplay.
 Some like it slow, some like it fast.
-League games are typically not suffering from the slow pace Dotas 1 and 2 are accused of.
+League games don’t typically suffer from the slow pace Dotas 1 and 2 are accused of.

-- Great character design, and lots of them to choose from.
-With the largest roster of “champions”, League has its competitors beat on this front.
+- Great character design, and lots of characters to choose from.
+With the largest roster of “champions,” League has its competitors beat on this front.

 - Easier for newcomers to get into.

-- Free to play done badly- heroes rotate out of playability every week unless you pay up.
-Compared to Dota 2, this means League can be more expensive to play.
-Significantly, if you want to unlock everyone: with $2-7 per hero and 116 heroes unavailable at any given time, you could end up spending a lot of cash…
+- Free to play done badly.
+Heroes rotate out of playability every week unless you pay to keep them available for you.
+This means League can be more expensive to play than Dota 2.
+This can get significant if you want to unlock everyone: at$2-7 per hero, with 116 heroes unavailable at any given time, you could end up spending a lot of cash…

 - Playable with a controller.
-Due to Smite’s simpler control scheme, it works just fine on controllers and is finding itself coming to consoles, which can expand the audience for MOBAs significantly.
+Due to Smite’s simpler control scheme, it works just fine on controllers and is coming to consoles, which can expand the audience for MOBAs significantly.

 - Well-supported and updated by its developers.